 The Panel formed a technical reference group (TRG) to assist it in preparing a set of draft guidelines.
 The guidelines provide clarification in respect of the five criteria in clause 4.8.15(a)(1) for determining if an incident is significant, and hence reviewable, and to determine whether any additional criteria are needed under clause 4.8.15(a)(3).
-Appendix 3 sets out the draft guidelines.

-The Panel is publishing the draft guidelines for consultation in accordance with clause 8.8.3 of the National Electricity Rules (Rules).
-The Panel is seeking submissions on the guidelines by Friday 8 September 2006.
+The Panel published the draft guidelines for consultation in accordance with clause 8.8.3 of the National Electricity Rules (Rules) on 24 July 2006.
+Submissions on the draft guidelines closed on 8 September 2006.